lunarmint/lunarmint/README.md

-A Computer student enthusiastic about web application, privacy, ethical hacking, and sysadmin.
+A Computer Science student enthusiastic about web application, privacy, ethical hacking, and sysadmin.

 • 👾 I'm a backend engineer.